averygwolf/HCDE439page/README.md

 **Teaching assistant:** Blair Subbaraman

-This is an example of a student page for HCDE439.
-Feel free to use this as a template, or create your own!
+This is my page corresponding with my HCDE 439 class.